lvn/uberman/readme.md

 `uberman(config)` creates an API and applies the given `config`. `keyCert` and `keyPath` are required fields in the `config` and must respectively point to an TLS/SSL certificate file and its corresponding private key.
 Other fields in the config will be discussed later in this readme.

-`addEndpoint(name, schema[, options])` adds an endpoint in the API with the given schema, and the supplied options.
+`resource(name, schema[, options])` adds an endpoint in the API with the given schema, and the supplied options.
 The name is camelized to create the MongoDB collection, and dasherized to create the route.
 (For example, an endpoint named `xTreMeKoolEndPoint` would be routed to `x-tre-me-kool-end-point`, and have a Mongoose model named `xTreMeKoolEndPoint`.)

 In the context of the quickstart example, the route `blogPosts` was created in the `blogAPI`, routed to `/blog-posts`, and backed by a Mongoose model named `blogPosts`.
 The following default operations on the endpoint, are also generated:
 * a **query** operation on `GET /blog-posts`.
 This is queriable through parameters in the query string.